textileio/community/docs/concepts/cafes.md

 ### Community Hosted Cafes

-[RTrade](https://www.rtradetechnologies.com/) hosts a number of cafes as part of [Temporal](https://temporal.cloud) for companies and individuals to use.
-You can try RTrade's [development cafe](https://us-west-dev.textile.cafe/) for non-production purposes.
+[RTrade](https://www.rtradetechnologies.com/) hosts several cafes for companies and individuals to use as part of their developer platform, [Temporal](https://temporal.cloud).
+You can try one of RTrade's [development cafe](https://us-west-dev.textile.cafe/) for non-production purposes.

 !!! danger